End-of-life, palliative care, and hospice

-Care for serious illness and end of life that focuses on comfort, relieves symptoms, and helps you live as well as possible.
+Care for serious illness and end-of-life that focuses on comfort, relieves symptoms, and helps you live as well as possible.

 When this service may help